SMWlDreams/MineSweeperJE/README.md

 When entering new hotkeys you can once again leave fields blank to keep the ones that are currently saved.

-Saving new hotkeys will now clear the associated field so attempting to edit them again without closing the window will not leave the hotkeys sitting there
+Saving new hotkeys will now clear the associated field so attempting to edit them again without closing the window will not leave the hotkeys sitting there.

+The option to resize the window is now enabled by default.

 ### Bug Fixes